 Walton Educational Complex

 Discovery High School does a good job of taking students who have not done well in middle school and making sure they graduate on time.
 Students seem to have an unusually warm relationship with their teachers and principal.
-Though the school calls itself an “arts-integrated high school,” the arts and music offering are mostly limited to after-school classes.
+Though the school calls itself an arts-integrated high school, the arts and music offerings are mostly limited to after-school classes.
 The school also has a strong guidance program.

 Celia Cruz Bronx High School of Music offers students great opportunities to perform at places such as Lincoln Center and Carnegie Hall.
 Students take many of their music classes at nearby Lehman College.
-However, all but a few graduates need remediation when they go to college and teachers complain about low academic standards.
+The school has a very high graduation rate.

 The International School for Liberal Arts gives Spanish-speaking children a gentle transition to English.
 Students begin with classes that are mostly in Spanish and more English is offered each month; the goal is for the children to be fluent in English as soon as possible.
-However, in the middle school, less than 20 percent of students met state standards in reading in 2012.
+However, in the middle school, very few stduents meet state standards in reading or math.